 Looking back I'm so proud of my fitness journey.
 In this post I share how I got into fitness, the barriers I encountered and how I'm still motivated to train after 10 years

 It's 2008, I'm 15 and in my second year of Grammar school.
 This is the age myself and my friends started getting into drinking and partying.
 Nothing crazy, maybe 4 Fosters If we were lucky

 We used to go to my friends Gran and Granddad's house in Fittleworth as they were super chilled about letting 8+ spotty teens in their house to drink beer, most likely vomit and play in their pool room

-At this particular party their were maybe 3 girls there, drinking WKD and chatting among themselves.
-I off course was keeping my distance as they had opposite reproductive organs which made them scarier than my mum confiscating Call of Duty
+At this particular party, there were maybe 3 girls there, drinking WKD and chatting among themselves.
+I, of course, was keeping my distance as they had opposite reproductive organs which made them scarier than my mum confiscating Call of Duty

 Now apparently, I looked just like Jacob.
 For 2 solid years, girls, twilight fans and COMPLETE strangers used to call me Jacob

 So, there I was at this party, sipping my tinny, making statements like "I've had 2 beers and I don't even feel a bit tipsy" and trying to play pool pissed as a fart, when one of the girls called me over